paradedb/paradedb/README.md

 [![Publishing](https://github.com/paradedb/paradedb/actions/workflows/publish-paradedb-to-dockerhub.yml/badge.svg)](https://github.com/paradedb/paradedb/actions/workflows/publish-paradedb-to-dockerhub.yml)

-[ParadeDB](https://paradedb.com) is an ElasticSearch alternative built on PostgreSQL.
+[ParadeDB](https://paradedb.com) is an ElasticSearch alternative built on PostgreSQL, engineered for lightning-fast full text, similarity, and hybrid search.

 It offers the most comprehensive, Postgres-native search features of any Postgres database, so you don't need to glue cumbersome services like a search engine or vector database on top.

-ParadeDB offers four primary benefits to users:
+## Key Benefits

-- **Speed**: ParadeDB is built in Rust on top of PostgreSQL and Tantivy, a Rust-based implementation of Apache Lucene.
+- ⚡ **Speed**: ParadeDB is built in Rust on top of PostgreSQL and Tantivy, a Rust-based implementation of Apache Lucene.
 On average, ParadeDB queries are 2x faster than ElasticSearch.
 See our [benchmarks](https://github.com/paradedb/paradedb/tree/dev/benchmarks/README.md) (coming soon!).

-- **Simplicity**: Consolidate your database and search engine into a single system, so you don't need to worry about keeping separate services in sync.
+- 🌿 **Simplicity**: Consolidate your database and search engine into a single system, so you don't need to worry about keeping separate services in sync.

-- **SQL First**: Write search queries in SQL with ACID transactions.
+- 🐘 **SQL First**: Write search queries in SQL with ACID transactions.

-- **Scalability**: Scale to millions of rows with support for distributed search, high availability, backups, and point-in-time-recovery (coming soon!).
+- 🚀 **Scalability**: Scale to millions of rows with support for distributed search, high availability, backups, and point-in-time-recovery (coming soon!).

 ## Status